InsultingPros/AcediaCore/docs/events.md

 public final function GameRules_OnNetDamage_Slot OnNetDamage(
     AcediaObject receiver)
 {
-    local Signal        signal;
+    local signal        signal;
     local UnrealService service;
     //  These two lines are implementation detail for `OnNetDamage()`,
     //  you can store your `signal` object wherever you need. service = UnrealService(class'UnrealService'.static.Require());
     signal = service.GetSignal(class'GameRules_OnNetDamage_Signal');
-    //  This is the important line that creates new slot return GameRules_OnNetDamage_Slot(signal.NewSlot(receiver));
+    //  This corresponds to the second step of creating new slot return GameRules_OnNetDamage_Slot(signal.NewSlot(receiver));
 }

 //  [FixFFHack.uc]
-//  `connect` is simply a delegate defined inside
+//  `connect` is simply a delegate variable defined inside
-//  `GameRules_OnNetDamage_Slot` object
+//  object of class `GameRules_OnNetDamage_Slot`
 _.unreal.gameRules.OnNetDamage(self).connect = NetDamage;

 ```

-If returned signal is not assigned any function, then it will be automatically
+If returned `slot` is not assigned to any function, then it will be
-cleaned up at some later point.
+automatically cleaned up at some later point.
 We cannot directly check whether a `delegate` was assigned some value, but
 `connect`'s default implementation calls special protected method `DummyCall()`
-that tells us that its slot is empty.
+that marks caller `slot` as empty.

 ### Disconnecting

 So how does `_.unreal.gameRules.OnNetDamage(someObj).Disconnect()` work?
 Same as above, `_.unreal.gameRules.OnNetDamage(someObj)` creates a new empty
-slot associated with `someObj`.
+`slot`, associated with `someObj`.
-This slot is aware of both `signal` its connected to and associated `someObj`.
+This `slot` has references to both `signal` its connected to and `someObj`.
 `Disconnect()` method makes our `slot` inform its `signal` that all `slot`s
 related to `someObj` (including itself) must be disconnected and deallocated.